 How Do I Fix Warping/Curling?
 The best methods to fix warping/curling is to make sure you have the correct bed surface temperature for your material, to use a good cooling system which might include new, strong fans and to reduce the speed of your printer so it has more time to properly adhere to the build plate and not lift from the bed.

 To put it into simple terms, warping is referred as the phenomenon in which the base of the print starts to curl upwards, potentially laying waste to the entirety of the print itself.

-When a 3D print lift up from the bed, it can essentially ruin a print, especially ones that need precision and have functionality which require it to hold its original shape.
-Luckily there are solutions to stop your 3D prints lifting off the print bed.
+When a 3D print lifts up from the bed, it can essentially ruin a print, especially ones that need precision and have functionality which require it to hold its original shape.
+Luckily, there are solutions to stop your 3D prints lifting off the print bed.

 This can be due to a number of reasons which we’ll go through timely.

 Tips and Tricks on Stopping 3D Prints Warping/Curling